porto, portugal

 Research

-I study massive galaxies in the early Universe, particularly dusty star-forming galaxies, the most extreme star factories in the cosmos.
+I study massive galaxies in the early Universe, primarily dusty star-forming galaxies, the most extreme star factories in the cosmos.

 Using state-of-the-art telescopes such as the Atacama Large Millimeter/submillimeter Array and the James Webb Space Telescope, I investigate how these galaxies form and evolve over cosmic time.

-I also love coding and am interested in learning and applying machine learning methods to solve complex problems with large datasets.
+I also love coding and am interested in applying machine learning methods to address complex problems with large, multifaceted datasets.

 Next